,

 We base all writing on high quality texts.
 Over the course of a week of teaching learners develop a range of skills which are then applied to extended pieces of writing.
 We use the four purposes of writing which build up knowledge of a variety of writing forms as learners progress through the school.

-Colourful semantics - as a support for the development of writing
+Colourful Semantics - a support for the development of writing

 The approach aims to improve the length and structure of sentences using colour coding.
 It is usually recommended by Speech and Language Therapists for individual children.
 The approach has four key colour coded stages to show the ‘structure’ of a sentence.